-According to FCU Circular 02/201916 the project-related working time performed by a staff member who:
+According to FCU Circular 02/2019 the project-related working time performed by a staff member who:

-- is involved in multiple European Territorial Cooperation projects (potentially including ENI CBC Med projects), and/or must be recorded daily in a timely manner by this staff member on a timesheet or on a time registration system.
+- is involved in multiple European Territorial Cooperation projects (potentially including ENI CBC Med projects), and/or - in other EU-Funded projects (including Direct Funds managed by the European Commission) and/or - performs other duties (e.g. administrative duties related to the department/Ministry he/she works in), must be recorded daily in a timely manner by this staff member on a timesheet or on a time registration system.